[Exclusive] Surge in Israeli demolition of EU-funded buildings

 "The state of Israel will do everything to ensure that these territories will be part of the state of Israel," he said at an event in Jerusalem last week, referring to Area C, a vast swathe of the West Bank which belongs to Palestine, the UN says, but which remains under Israeli military jurisdiction since Israel conquered it in 1967.

-"We are embarking on a real and immediate battle for the future of the Land of Israel and the future of Area C," he added.
+"We are embarking on a real and immediate battle for the future of the land of Israel and the future of Area C," he added.

 "We are not at the United Nations," he said, according to Israeli newspaper The Jerusalem Post.

-The EU foreign service and the Israeli mission to the EU did not immediately respond to EUobserver's questions.
+The Israeli mission to the EU did not respond to EUobserver's questions.

+But the EU foreign service said: "Demolitions and seizures of humanitarian assets are contrary to Israel's obligations under international law".

+"Our focus remains on the halt of the demolitions, confiscations, and of settlement construction and expansion and on the humanitarian protection of the most vulnerable populations," it added.

+"On a number of occasions, often in coordination with the EU member states, the EU has called for the restitution and/or compensation of EU-funded humanitarian assets which have been demolished, dismantled, or confiscated by Israel," it also said.

-But for their part, all five EU members of the UN Security Council - Belgium, France, Germany, Poland, and the UK - complained about the developments at a debate in New York in late December.
+For their part, all five EU members of the UN Security Council - Belgium, France, Germany, Poland, and the UK - complained about the developments at a debate in New York in late December.

 France, also in December, signed €20m worth of agreements with the Palestinian Authority to support farming and irrigation in Area C.